Collections of several types of primary sources curated around a topic or theme.

 Good for: Finding primary source documentation related to the European “Scramble for Africa,” colonial conquest and the legacy of slavery, missionaries, explorers, economics, world politics, and international strategy.

-Contains: Books, manuscripts, government records and newspaper accounts
+Contains: Books, manuscripts, government records and newspaper accounts.

-Dates covered: 1800-1906
+Dates covered: 1800-1906.

-Case studies documenting slavery in America, the Caribbean, Brazil and Cuba, along with material examining European, Islamic and African involvement in the slave trade.
+Good for: Researching the trade in enslaved people in America, the Caribbean, Brazil, and Cuba using material examining European, Islamic, and African involvement in the slave trade.

 Good for: Examining primary sources about the work of women activists working on social reforms around the world